sadra-hatami/Electronics-Business-Website/README.md

 Libraries are loaded from CDN.
 There is no backend and no build step.

-> **Tagline:** *A cinematic single-page Persian electronics store with scroll-driven motion, a 3D laptop that opens as you scroll, and a live product configurator.*
+> **Tagline:** *A cinematic Persian electronics store with scroll-driven motion, a 3D laptop that opens as you scroll, and a live product configurator.*

 ---